 Record last value of K as maxK

-Report maximum streaming rate as (G*K*T*8 / protection period ) where T is the symbol size.
+Report maximum streaming rate as ((maxK*T + header)*8 / protection period ) where T is the symbol size(1).

+Header size is added so that with 0% loss the obtained media rate is equal to the bearer rate.
+Effective or usable media rate in bit per second is maxK*T*8 / protection period, i.e. without bandwidth taken by headers.